-Physical education is required for every student in Iowa (Department of Education regulations, chapter 12).
+Physical education is required for every student in lowa (Department of Education regulations, chapter 12).
 The focus of the Fitness Program at Linn-Mar High School is activity in the core component areas of cardiovascular fitness, strength training, endurance fitness, flexibility, competitive fitness activities and CPR/Water Safety Skills.
 All students are required to demonstrate an acceptable level of effort during activities while working towards a goal in each component area and complete district-approved fitness assessments each quarter.
 Students must take one Fitness course each school year and Health I to meet the state-required guidelines.
 Students may not enroll in the same Lifetime Fitness course (grades 11 and 12) in consecutive years.
+A full CPR certification course will be taught to students in each Lifetime Fitness (grades 11 and 12) sections.
+LMHS students must complete a CPR certification course prior to the end of grade 12 to meet LMHS and State graduation requirements.